Austria-Hungary: 1908: Bosnian Crisis

-Aehrenthal had started with the assumption that the Slavic minorities could never come together, and the Balkan League Would never accomplish any damage to Austria.
-He turned down an Ottoman proposal for an alliance that would include Austria, Turkey and Romania.
-However his policies alienated the Bulgarians, who turned instead to Russia and Serbia.
-Although Austria had no intention to embark on additional expansion to the south, Aehrenthal encouraged speculation to that effect, expecting it would paralyze the Balkan states.
+Aehrenthal had started with the assumption that the Slavic minorities could never come together, and the Balkan League would never cause any damage to Austria.
+He turned down an Ottoman proposal for an alliance that would include Austria, Turkey, and Romania.
+However, his policies alienated the Bulgarians, who turned instead to Russia and Serbia.
+Although Austria had no intention to embark on additional expansion to the south, Aehrenthal encouraged speculation to that effect, expecting that it would paralyze the Balkan states.
 Instead, it incited them to feverish activity to create a defensive block to stop Austria.
 A series of grave miscalculations at the highest level thus significantly strengthened Austria's enemies.

 In 1914, Slavic militants in Bosnia rejected Austria's plan to fully absorb the area; they assassinated the Austrian heir and precipitated World War I.